gravitational/teleport/docs/architecture.md

 Unlike `ssh`, `tsh` is very opinionated about authentication: it always uses auto-expiring keys and it always connects to Teleport nodes via a proxy, it is a mandatory parameter.

-When `tsh` logs in, the auto-expiring key is stored in `~/.tsh` and is valid for 20 hours by default, unless you specify another interval via `--ttl` flag (still capped by a server-side configuration).
+When `tsh` logs in, the auto-expiring key is stored in `~/.tsh` and is valid for 12 hours by default, unless you specify another interval via `--ttl` flag (max of 30 hours and minimum of 1 minute and capped by the server-side configuration).

 You can learn more about `tsh` in the [User Manual](user-manual.md).